All about token money and its do’s and don’ts

 When is token money paid?

-When the buyer and the seller agree to conclude the deal, the token money is paid.
+When the buyer and the seller agree to conclude the deal to buy a property, the token money is paid.
 The paperwork is yet to start at this stage.
-There is one more tactic that is practiced in the Indian real estate market; if the buyer goes back on his verbal promise, the seller can forfeit the entire amount.
+There is one more tactic that is practiced in the Indian real estate market; if the buyer goes back on his verbal promise to buy a property, the seller can forfeit the entire amount.
 If the seller can’t complete the transaction or the property purchase deal, he will have to return the token money to the buyer.

 How much money is to be paid as a token amount?